Mata (rapper): 2018–2020: Debut

 In October 2018, he released the concept album Fumar Mata, which was then also released in April 2019 as a mini-album.
+His breakthrough came with the single "Biblioteka Trap" released on 15 April 2019.
 On 11 December 2019, the music video for his single "Patointeligencja" was published on YouTube via SBM Label record company.
 Within a few days, the song was listened to almost 10 million times.
 The content of the song was commented on in the nationwide media, mainly due to the notably explicit lyrics, describing the behaviour of children and young people of affluent background, incl. the use of psychoactive substances, including hard drugs and addiction to them; consumption of alcohol at school, including in class; suicide, unplanned teenage pregnancy and sexual paraphilia.
 The track caused controversy, meeting with criticism, among others management of Batory High School due to the use of the school image in the music video for the song.
 In turn, the Alumni Association, in the issued statement, drew attention to the positive aspect of starting a discussion around an important problem in reaction to the work of one of the high school graduates.
 Mata was appreciated by placing his work in the playlist and on the cover of Tidal Rising Global.

-A few days after the publication "Patointeligencja" was used by journalists of the state-owned Polish Television to criticize Polish judges (also Marcin Matczak, the rapper's father, denouncing the government and supporting the judges side in 2015 Polish Constitutional Court crisis and in the ongoing Polish Supreme Court Crisis) in the reportage titled "Rebellion of judge's caste" by Konrad Wąż, aired on 15 December 2019 in the main evening edition of Wiadomości, Poland's chief news program.
+A few days after the publication "Patointeligencja" was used by journalists of the state-owned Polish Television to criticize Polish judges (also Marcin Matczak, the rapper's father, denouncing the government and supporting the judges side in the 2015 Polish Constitutional Court crisis and in the ongoing Polish Supreme Court Crisis) in the reportage titled "Rebellion of the judicial caste" by Konrad Wąż, aired on 15 December 2019 in the main evening edition of Wiadomości, Poland's chief news program.

 On 18 January 2020, Mata released his debut studio album 100 dni do matury, which was certified diamond.
 The album was met with mixed-to-positive reviews, being reviewed as "decent, with really good moments" and "a successful debut"; although it was also met with less enthusiastic reviews.
 Critics pointed to the noticeable influence of Taco Hemingway.
 In September 2020, he received four statuettes in the hip-hop industry competition Popkillery in categories "Discovery of the year" and "Single of the year".
 The song "100 dni do matury" was the most listened to single on TIDAL in Poland in 2020, while the album reached number two in the album chart.